unstablebrainiac/SATSolver/README.md

 ## Usage

-Run the main class `PuzzleSolverMain` to solve the sample puzzle defined in the file `resources/puzzle.cnf`, using several different implementations of the DPLL Algorithm, and to assert the equality of their results.
+Run the sat.main class `PuzzleSolverMain` to solve the sample puzzle defined in the file `resources/puzzle.cnf`, using several different implementations of the DPLL Algorithm, and to assert the equality of their results.